Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

-Slightly underwhelming but charming in parts, Bryant park is a stone's throw away from both Coaker's Walk and Kodaikanal Lake.
+Slightly underwhelming but charming in parts, Bryant Park is a stone's throw away from both Coaker's Walk and Kodaikanal Lake.
 While most of the park is just, well, a regular park, one section is really breathtaking.
 Once you enter the park from the main entrance near the lake, head left until you come to a clearing filled with trees and blue benches.
 You can spend hours sitting under the cooling shade of these trees with a book in hand.
-The Bryant Park timings are at 9 am to 6 pm.
+The Bryant Park opening timings are from 9 am to 6 pm.

 4. The Kodaikanal Churches

 With a 38% Christian population, it's a no-brainer that Kodaikanal has a bunch of scenic churches.
 The church in the picture above is the Mount Zion Lutheran Church which is located right in the heart of the city.
 Surprisingly enough, despite being located in the city, the church has a quaint appeal to it.
 The minute you walk through the gate, your pace will automatically slow down to take in the charm of the church and the adjoining building.
 The Saleth matha Church is another notable church in Kodaikanal.

 Most of the well-known eateries in Kodaikanal are located either on the Bazaar road or the P T Road.
 Both these roads are located in the city center.
 While there are plenty of great restaurants and cafes in Kodaikanal, I've only listed the ones that left a lasting impact on my taste buds and just can't be missed!

 1. Pastry Corner Kodaikanal